NuninhoSousa25/3DGS_Babylonjs_based/README.md

 ## 📋 Development Status

 ### 🔄 To Implement / Fix
-- model file size not working
 - Sharpening Intensity is not being transmited by the url
 - Multiple resize callbacks instead of debounced single handler [Violation] 'setTimeout' handler took 146ms babylon.js:1 [Violation] 'requestAnimationFrame' handler took 152ms

+- Model Scale is not being trasmited by the url

 - ------
 - default cube after error in loading model is not cleared when a new model is loaded after